Cut Out Sugar Cookie Recipe Gluten-Free Egg-Free with Royal Icing

-My daughter Kara loves to decorate cookies, just like most kids.
-Kara’s diagnoses of Celiac disease and 33 food allergies made it difficult to make a really good cut out sugar cookie.
+My youngest loves to decorate cookies, just like most kids.
+Kara’s diagnoses of Celiac disease and 33 food allergies made it difficult to make a really good cut-out sugar cookie.
 I am proud to say she was determined to find the perfect cookie that she could eat safely and didn’t taste like cardboard.
 I could have easily done it for her, but she would not have learned anything from that.
 Kara came to me with questions and ideas on what she could do differently.
 This recipe is truly hers, that took her almost a year to perfect!
 These cookies are beautiful, delicious, and safe to eat for her allergies.
-Keep reading for the full Recipe, or hop on over to Allergy Dragon YouTube Channel for her step by step video!
+Keep reading for the full Recipe, or hop on over to Allergy Dragon YouTube Channel for her step-by-step video!

 Ingredients: For Cookies